 I think it’s also perfect for Pride Month — or, like the book Love is Love, for any month at all.
 Because the message that we celebrate our children for their individuality and love them for who they are, no matter what, is one they can never hear enough.

-Find True Colors online at Amazon, or support your favorite indie bookseller.
+Find True Colors online at our affiliate Amazon, or support your favorite indie bookseller.